 The shock that is triggered from the sudden decline in the environment’s temperature could mess with the civet’s immune system.
 Aside from maintaining the living space with a healthy warm temperature, allow them a habitat that has good air circulation and enough sunlight to prevent harmful bacterias to grow in.

-3. A Good DietWith the seasonal decline of their immune system, civets need to be fed a nutritional diet to regain their energies.
+.
 A boost of protein in their diet is beneficial to maintain their health and resilience to health drawbacks such as diarrheas or common colds.
 Some of these nutritional boosts are commonly found in the form of:

 - Live chickens, worms, rats, lizards, and other small animals